APPLICATION FAQs

 I don't do many events a year, so do I still need insurance?

 This is really the same question as the last one.
 Yes you do.
 But, this question also alerts us to the likelihood that you're not a professional.
 Professionals work more than a few events each year.
 So what we hear is "I'm not that experienced and I have no insurance, is that okay?"
-That's a big double no.
+That's a double no.

 It's true, some vendors pose little risk (florist, photographer, and makeup artist come to mind).
 But very little risk is not zero risk.